Lyrics from “O Bebâdo e a Equilibrista” by Aldir Blanc and João Bosco (1979)

 Com tanta gente que partiu // Of so many who left

-Num rabo de foguete // Gone in a flash
+Num rabo de foguete // On a rocket’s tail

 A nossa Pátria mãe gentil // Our dear mother country cries